 Cranberries have been used for hundreds of years as both a food and a medicine, particularly for the help they offer in urinary-tract infection prevention.
-While pregnant women are at higher risk for UTIs, it may not be advisable to take cranberry in pill form during pregnancy.
+While pregnant people are at higher risk for UTIs, it may not be advisable to take cranberry in pill form during pregnancy.
 Always check with your practitioner before taking any herbal supplements while pregnant.

 Video of the Day